robparrott/minimal-cdp-demo/README.md

 The private key we'll encrypt in Travic CI, and add to the repository.
 To do this, make a `.travis/` directory in the root of the repository, copy over the key, encrypt it and then remove the encrypted version.
 This we can safely add to the repository.

 ```
-cp ~/.ssh/web-helloworld-service-key ./.travis/
+cp ~/.ssh/minimal-cdp-demo-service-key ./.travis/
 cd .travis/
-travis encrypt-file web-helloworld-service-key --add
+travis encrypt-file minimal-cdp-demo-service-key --add
 ```

 This will encrypt a copy of the key, and modify the `/.travis.yml` file to properly decrypt the encrypted file before use.
 Once done, commit the `.travis.yml`  and encrypted key to the repo.
 DO NOT add the unencrypted key, however.

-Next create a repository in GitHub to be the "Golden Master" repository (we'll name it `web-hello-world-deploy` in this example).
+Next create a repository in GitHub to be the "Golden Master" repository (we'll name it `minimal-cdp-demo-golden` in this example).
 Make sure the service account key has push access to this new repositiory in GitHub.

 Then add to your `.travis.yml` a stanza that sets up SSH and pushes a successful build to a separate repository.

 ```
 after_success:
   - eval `ssh-agent`
-  - chmod 600 .travis/web-helloworld-production-deploy
+  - chmod 600 .travis/minimal-cdp-demo-production-deploy
-  - ssh-add .travis/web-helloworld-production-deploy
+  - ssh-add .travis/minimal-cdp-demo-production-deploy
-  - git remote add deploy git@github.com:robparrott/web-hello-world-deploy.git
+  - git remote add deploy git@github.com:robparrott/minimal-cdp-demo-golden.git
   - git push deploy master
   - echo "Completed push..."
 ```